scttcper/ngx-trend/README.md

 |----------|----------|-------------|
 | [String] | ✕        | `undefined` |

 React Trend supports vertical gradients.
-It accepts an array of 2+ colour values, and will fade evenly between them from the bottom up.
+It accepts an array of 2+ color values, and will fade evenly between them from the bottom up.

-Colour can be specified as any SVG-supported format (named, rgb, hex, etc).
+color can be specified as any SVG-supported format (named, rgb, hex, etc).

 ###### Example
 ```ts